 The sweetness in this recipe obviously comes from the sugar.
 And again, this recipe is a guideline based on what I think the best proportion of ingredients is.
 If you like more or less sweetness, feel free to adjust the amount of sugar.

-This sauce is so easy to make, and so much better than store bought sweet chili sauce – with no preservatives!
+This sauce is so easy to make, and so much better than store-bought sweet chili sauce – with no preservatives!
 Make a batch every so often and store it in the fridge for easy access when you want it.
+You can also use it to make bang bang sauce!
 Enjoy!

 This recipe for this homemade Asian dipping sauce requires only 5 easy to find ingredients.